P-a-l-S/PMO_MeasuringFitnessperClone/3D_Imaging/ReadMe.md

 (note :assuming the file is in 8-bit grayscale format, If not change the image type to 8-bit )

-Step 2:Load/open the Macro script
+Step 2:Load/open the 3d_segmenatation_Macro script
 Select the desire image , and than Run the macro script as show below.

 <img width="711" alt="img2" src="https://user-images.githubusercontent.com/41202212/128720429-2f22198b-cbb8-44d8-b990-fb7893054661.PNG">